Fundator/ait-2017/README.md

 # FAIGHT - Fundator Artificial IntelliGence Heritage Tournament

 This repository contains all the information you need in order to join the Fundator Artifical IntelliGence Heritage Tournament (hereby known as FAIGHT).
 As the name suggests, FAIGHT is a competitive programming competition hosted by [Fundator](http://www.fundator.no).
-The competetion is open for **HVEM ER DEN ÅPEN FOR? :||**.
+The competetion is open for **HVEM ER DEN Ã…PEN FOR? :||**.

 FAIGHT is a re-hosting of the competition in Artificial Intelligence at The Gathering 2017.
-The competition was created and hosted by Martin Sandsmark.
+That competition was created and hosted by Martin Sandsmark.

-The goal of the competition is to write an automated bot that competes against other automated bots in a game of inverse PACMAN.
+The goal of the competition is to write the AI for a bot that competes against another bot in a game of ghost-PACMAN.
 For further details and competition rules, see Martin's repository: [https://github.com/sandsmark/aicompo-tg17](https://github.com/sandsmark/aicompo-tg17)

 **Todo:**
-- Soft deadline
+- Soft deadline (30min after meetup? should just be a "your github url points to our code structure" check)
 - GitHub instructions

 ## Getting started